Photo: Christine Bielski

 Science-backed approach

-A new guide, produced through a partnership between public university extension programs in the Great Plains, the USDA-NRCS’s Working Lands for Wildlife (WLFW), the USDA-NRCS’s Central National Technology Support Center (CNTSC), and various other conservation partners, provides the first-ever framework for addressing woody encroachment, now recognized as one of the top two drivers of grassland loss in the Great Plains.
+"Reducing Woody Encroachment in Grasslands: A Guide to Risk and Vulnerability", produced through a partnership between public university extension programs in the Great Plains, the USDA-NRCS’s Working Lands for Wildlife (WLFW), the USDA-NRCS’s Central National Technology Support Center (CNTSC), and various other conservation partners, provides the first-ever framework for addressing woody encroachment, now recognized as one of the top two drivers of grassland loss in the Great Plains.

 This map depicts categorical tree cover classes across the Great Plains biome, annually 1984-present.
 Class categorization was performed with the RAP vegetation cover product at 480m resolution which mirrors the size of many projects in the region and corresponds with thresholds of known declines in prairie chicken populations.
 Data represents tree canopy cover in the following classes: 0-4% and >=5%.
 It can be used for identification of relatively treeless core areas for proactive management and to monitor effectiveness through time.